Fusarium is a common lawn fungal disease predominantly found during cool wet conditions typically autumn and winter.

 When looking at treating disease, you should always consider before applying chemicals what cultural and biological improvements can be used first.

-The process of completing two actions dramatically increases your chance of success.
+The process of completing two actions dramatically increases your chance of success eg soil development with aeration would be better than just aeration.

 Choosing your Grass Seed

-The All Rounder - Multi-Purpose (more resistant to Red Thread)
+• The All Rounder - Multi-Purpose (more resistant to fungal diseases)

-The Perfectionist - Luxury (susceptible to Red Thread)
+• The Perfectionist - Luxury (susceptible to fungal diseases)

 Coverage available 15m2, 50m2, 500m2 & 800m2